 You’ll also have more flexibility and can choose how much you actually borrow from a HELOC, and you can pay it back and borrow again as needed.
 This is highly advantageous when constructing a new home, since costs often fluctuate and additional unforeseen expenses can arise at any moment.

 Tips to save on building a house

-The best way to save on building a house is to get multiple quotes during every step of the process.
-Talk to multiple real estate agents, architects, builders and designers and ask each for a written estimate.
+The best way to save on building a house is to get multiple quotes for every step of the process.
+Talk to several real estate agents, architects, builders and designers and ask each for a written estimate.
 If one quote is significantly cheaper than the rest, find out why before signing on the dotted line.
-You don’t want to blindly pick the least expensive option; it could leave you with a poorly built house that requires frequent emergency repairs or costly add-ons that weren’t included in the initial quote.
+You don’t necessarily want to pick the least expensive option; it could leave you with a poorly built house that requires frequent emergency repairs or costly add-ons that weren’t included in the initial quote.

 You can also save money by doing some of the work yourself.
 For example, instead of hiring an interior designer, think about choosing the interior finishes yourself.
 Just be prepared for a significant time investment if you decide to take this route, as you’ll be responsible for choosing everything from flooring to paint to countertops.

 Next steps: How to build a home

 After developing a rough estimate of the cost to build your house, you can go to a financial institution and apply to be preapproved for a certain amount.